 THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSALS 1, 2 and 3.

-1. The election of each of the following persons (except as marked to the contrary) as a director, who will WITHHOLD each serve as director of Medley Capital Corporation until 2016, or until his successor is duly elected and FOR AUTHORITY NOMINEE qualified. П Seth Taube \Box П Arthur S. Ainsberg 2.
-The ratification of appointment of Ernst & Young LLP as the independent registered public accounting FOR AGAINST ABSTAIN firm for Medley Capital Corporation for the fiscal year ending September 30, 2013.
-3. To approve authorization of Medley Capital Corporation, with the approval of its board of directors, to sell FOR AGAINST ABSTAIN shares of its common stock at a price or prices below Medley Capital Corporation's then current net asset value per share in one or more offerings, subject to certain conditions as set forth in the proxy statement (including, without limitation, that the number of shares issued does not exceed 25% of Medley Capital Corporation's then outstanding common stock, at a price below, but no more than 20% below, its then current net asset value).
+1. The election of each of the following persons (except as marked to the contrary) as a director, who will each serve as director of Medley Capital Corporation until 2017, or until his successor is duly elected and qualified.
+FOR WITHHOLD AUTHORITY NOMINEE Brook Taube Karin Hirtler-Garvey John E. Mack 2.
+To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for Medley Capital Corporation for the fiscal year ending September 30, 2014.
+FOR AGAINST ABSTAIN 3.
+To approve the authorization of Medley Capital Corporation, with the approval of its board of FOR AGAINST ABSTAIN directors, to sell shares of its common stock at a price or prices below Medley Capital Corporation's then current net asset value per share in one or more offerings, subject to certain conditions as set forth in the proxy statement (including, without limitation, that the number of shares issued does not exceed 25% of Medley Capital Corporation's then outstanding common stock, at a price below, but no more than 20% below, its then current net asset value).

 4. To vote upon such other business as may properly come before the Meeting or any postponement or adjournment thereof.

 IMPORTANT: Please sign your names exactly as shown hereon and date your proxy in the blank provided.
 For joint accounts, each joint owner should sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give your full title as such.
 If the signer is a corporation or partnership, please sign in full corporate or partnership name by a duly authorized officer or partner.
-SIGNATURE DATE SIGNATURE DATE

-IF HELD JOINTLY
+SIGNATURE DATE SIGNATURE DATE IF HELD JOINTLY